Obsessed with food? 10 ways to change this

 What we learn from starvation studies

 We know from starvation studies that, when food is limited, people become extremely preoccupied with it.
-They daydream about food all day, start hoarding or bingeing on food, or cut food up into very small pieces and take hours to consume it.
-Starving is extreme, but any food deprivation will bring similar results, even on a milder scale and it is often accompanied by a strong preoccupation with food.
+They daydream about food all day, start hoarding or bingeing on food, or cut food up into tiny pieces and take hours to consume it.
+Starving is extreme, but any food deprivation will bring similar results, even on a milder scale, and a strong preoccupation with food often accompanies it.

 The hangover effect from dieting